 Please review the examination regulations outlined in section 13, paragraph 2 of the ADPO or section 10, paragraph 7 of the APSO depending on your course of study.
-If you are unable to participate in an examination, you must immediately submit a written request for withdrawal to the chairman of the examination committee of your course of study.
+If you are unable to participate in an examination, you must immediately submit a written request for withdrawal to the chair of the examination committee of your course of study.
 Do not submit the request to the Graduation Office and Academic Records department.

 More information on the request for withdrawal and the relevant contact person is available on the website of your school or department:

 - TUM Department of Sport and Health Sciences

 - TUM School of Computation, Information and Technology

 The medical certificate must be the result of a physical examination performed on the same day as the withdrawal request.

 Important: On its own, a confirmation along the lines of "unable to participate in examination: yes / no" is insufficient.

 The examination committee can only approve withdrawal requests for the period in which the reasons for non-participation are deemed to be credible and documented.
 For this reason the medical certificate must contain the following information: